School of Medicine

 Current Research and Scholarly Interests Dr. Safrans practice focuses on arthroscopic management of hip problems as well as articular cartilage regeneration, shoulder surgery and athletic shoulder and elbow problems.
 He is actively involved in research in these areas.

-Current Research and Scholarly Interests We are interested in the links between the basic cell cycle machinery and the factors controlling self-renewal, differentiation, and regeneration.
-In particular, we are intrigued by the differences and the similarities between "normal" cells, cancer cells, and stem cells.
-We investigate the mechanisms by which normal cells become tumor cells, and we aim to understand the differences between the proliferative response in response to injury and the hyperproliferative phenotype of cancer cells.
+Current Research and Scholarly Interests We investigate the mechanisms by which normal cells become tumor cells, and we combine genetics, genomics, and proteomics approaches to investigate the differences between the proliferative response in response to injury and the hyperproliferative phenotype of cancer cells and to identify novel therapeutic targets in cancer cells.